About U.S. Highway 30

 Historic Alignments

-Two long stretches of Old Highway 30 are included on UntraveledRoad, running from eastward from Rupert, Idaho through the deserts along the Snake River, and from near Bliss, Idaho to Hammett, also in Idaho.
+Three long stretches of Old Highway 30 are included on UntraveledRoad: eastward from Rupert, Idaho through the deserts along the Snake River ending at interchange with Interstate 86; from near Bliss, Idaho to Mountain Home, also in Idaho; and from Little America to Green River in Wyoming (now designated State Highway 374).
 Another short segment goes eastward from American Falls.

 For More Information